jezevec10/jstris-guide/usermode.md

 Specifies the block set used in the game.

-If changed mid-game, new pieces will appear at the end of the queue, since Jstris always keeps 5 pieces in queue, regardless of the amount of previews shown to the player.
+If changed mid-game, pieces from the new set will appear at the end of the queue, since Jstris always keeps 5 pieces in queue, regardless of the amount of previews shown to the player.

 Available block sets:

-0. Standard
+1. Standard
-1. Big (moves 2 spaces left/right at a time)
+2. Big (moves 2 spaces left/right at a time)
-2. Big (moves 1 space left/right at a time)
+3. Big (moves 1 space left/right at a time)
-3. ARS
+4. ARS
-4. Penta
+5. Penta
-5. M123
+6. M123
-6. All-29
+7. All-29
-7. C2RS
+8. C2RS
-8. O-spin
+9. O-spin

 Default: `0`